IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

 ```
 ### Grid Data Binding

-As we have seen so far in our client code we set up listener for `transferdata` event, which receive as an argument the updated data array.
-In order to pass the newly received data to our grid we use an observable.
-In order to set that, we need to bind grid's data source to the data observable like so:
+As we have seen so far in our client code we set up a listener for `transferdata` event, which receives as an argument the updated data array.
+To pass the newly received data to our grid we use an observable.
+To set that, we need to bind the grid's data source to the data observable like so:

 ```html
 <igx-grid [data]='data | async'> ... </igx-grid>